 TOES HEART MIND

 Here are a few illustrations for a book project I got to work on called "Tickle the Toes, Touch the Heart, Change the Mind" from branding and marketing expert, Chuck Mefford (shown far left, next to me, for our bio artwork!).
 Be sure to check out his insightful YouTube talks here)!
-Keep checking back here for the latest illustrations as they're officially revealed on my Instagram, and stay tuned for a more in-depth look at the project upon it's completion.
+Keep checking back here for the latest illustrations as they're officially revealed on my Instagram.
 The best is yet to come!

 Aaron James Draplin (Draplin Design Co.)